 Through Brookdale, the Company currently maintains single incident and aggregate liability protection in the amount of \$75,000 for professional liability and \$1,000 for single incident and \$3,000 in aggregate for general liability and professional liability, with self-insured retentions of \$100 for single incident and \$600 in annual aggregate.
 Through Brookdale, the Company participates in a self-insured workers' compensation program, with excess of loss coverage provided by third party carriers.
 The Company's coverage for workers' compensation and related programs included a shared loss worker compensation program through Brookdale.
 Brookdale maintains workers compensation coverage through a large deductible policy with a current deductible of \$1,000.
 Through the shared worker compensation program claims costs are allocated between all participants based on community type.
-Each participant is assigned a loss factor that is applied to budgeted payroll to accrue claims expense under the program to each participant.
-Through Brookdale, the Company participates in a self-insurance program for employee medical coverage.
+Each participant is assigned a loss factor that is applied to budgeted payroll to accrue claims expense under the program for employee medical coverage.
 Loss reserves for employee medical coverage are recorded as liabilities by Brookdale with no allocation made to the Company.
 The resulting loss expenses incurred by Brookdale are allocated to the Company during the year.

 Estimated claims reserves related to this self-insurance program are accrued for the ultimate cost of unpaid reported and unreported claims incurred.
 The reserves are adjusted regularly based on experience.
 The Company performs a continuing review of its claims and claim adjustment expense reserves, including its reserving techniques, through the engagement of an external actuarial firm.
 Since the reserves are based on estimates, the ultimate liability may be more or less than such reserves.
 The effects of changes in such estimated reserves are included in the results of operations in the period in which the estimates are changed.
 Such changes in estimates could occur in a future period and may be material to the Company's results of operations and financial position in such period.
-Accrued insurance reserves were \$235 (\$46 in accrued expenses and \$189 in other long term liabilities) and \$159 (\$33 in accrued expenses and \$126 in other long term liabilities) as of December 31, 2016 and 2015, respectively.
+Accrued insurance reserves were \$245 (\$49 in accrued expenses and \$196 in other long term liabilities) and \$165 (\$34 in accrued expenses and \$131 in other long term liabilities) as of December 31, 2016 and 2015, respectively.